 Kim Clijsters loses in 3 sets in 1st round at Indian Wells

 INDIAN WELLS, Calif.
-(AP) — Kim Clijsters lost in three sets in her first-round match Thursday at the BNP Paribas Open.
+(AP) — Kim Clijsters hit another detour in her comeback to pro tennis, losing in three sets in her first-round match Thursday at the BNP Paribas Open.

 She was beaten 6-1, 2-6, 6-2 by Katerina Siniakova, a three-time major doubles champion from Czech Republic.
 Siniakova teamed with countrywoman Barbora Krejcikova to win a gold medal in doubles at the Tokyo Olympics.

-Clijsters, a 38-year-old Hall of Famer on the comeback trail, also lost in the first round at the WTA Tour stop in Chicago last week.
+Clijsters, a 38-year-old Hall of Famer, also lost in the first round at the WTA Tour stop in Chicago last week.
 The four-time major champion and mother of three originally came back last year, but her attempt was interrupted by knee surgery last October and a bout with COVID-19 in January.

 Clijsters committed nine double faults against Siniakova, who converted six of nine break points in the match.
 Clijsters received a wild-card into the tournament she won in 2005 and 2003.
 She was runner-up to Serena Williams in 2001.

+U.S. Open champion Emma Raducanu also begins Friday, taking on Aliaksandra Sasnovich of Belarus.

+Americans Lauren Davis and Alison Riske advanced to the second round with straight-set victories.
+Davis beat Nuria Parrizas-Diaz 6-2, 7-5 and Riske defeated Liang En-shuo 6-2, 6-2.

-On the men’s side, five Americans advanced at the combined ATP and WTA event.
+On the men’s side, six Americans advanced at the combined ATP and WTA event.

 More AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports